Maximilian-Winter/pytonium/readme.md

 Javascript bindings, so a python function can be called from Javascript.
 And also Javascript can be executed, on the website, from python.

-The package is avaible via pip
+The package is avaible via pip.

 So just type the following in the console to install it.
 ```
 pip install Pytonium